 CodeGraph pre-builds the map.
 The pipeline is refreshingly un-magical:

 - Extract.
 Tree-sitter parses your source into ASTs; language-specific queries pull out symbols (functions, classes, methods) and edges (calls, imports, inheritance).
+It ships grammars for 20+ languages — TS/JS, Python, Go, Rust, Java, C#, Swift, Kotlin, Ruby, C/C++, and more — so this isn’t a two-language toy.

 - Store.
 Everything lands in a local SQLite database with FTS5 full-text search, in a